StatEngine/se-documenation/docs/onboarding.md

 ### 3. Access Your Data
 After data verification, we will set you up with a customized [Dashboard](userGuide?id=Dashboard) so you can start exploring your data.

+StatEngine also have several features outside of the Dashboard component, including Incident Analysis, Twitter, and other integrations.
+Feel free to explore.

 ### 4. Explore Your Data Even More
 StatEngine has even more ways to add and enrich your data via the [Marketplace](userGuide?id=Marketplace).
 Explore plugins and apps like adding weather, traffic, or directly tweeting stats to Twitter.